The 9 Best Deadlift Shoes (Arnold Said So!)

 When deadlifting barefoot, there is no ankle support and any stability that a shoe would provide is non-existent.
 For those with exceptional ankle mobility and strength, this might not be a problem.
 For those who require this support, deadlifting barefoot is definitely “harder”.

-As we have seen, the best deadlift shoe for YOU will be the one that best accommodates your needs and goals.
+As we have seen, the best deadlift shoe for you will be the one that best accommodates your needs and goals.

-Want a shoe with a flat sole that you can deadlift in AND wear while drinking out of a mason jar?
-Chuck Taylors are the shoes for you?
+Want a shoe with a flat sole that you can deadlift in and wear while drinking out of a mason jar?
+Chuck Taylors are the shoes for you.

 Vibram Five Fingers and Tolos Archetype 1.0s will be the best for barefoot enthusiasts.